Franz Kluxen: Life and work

 Kluxen lent part of his collection to the epoch-making Sonderbund exhibition in Cologne in 1912.
 A close companion at that time was Herwarth Walden, one of the most important gallery owners of the 20th century.
 He owned the Berlin gallery "Der Sturm", where 60 paintings, watercolours and drawings from the "Kluxen Collection" were shown at the 54th exhibition (in August 1917).

 "One of the best modern collections in Germany", said the art critic Theodor Däubler in the Berliner Börsen-Courier.
 But building up the collection swallowed up vast sums of money.
 In 1917, the poet Sophie van Leer wrote to the gallery owner Georg Muche: "I really don't know what will become of the collection if Kluxen continues to manage it so pecuniarily."
-On 8 October 1919, Georg Alexander Mathéy, a successful graphic artist, wrote to Muche: "Most of the Kluxen collection has now become my property by purchase (with the exception of the Chagalls)."
+On 8 October 1919, Georg Alexander Mathéy, a successful graphic artist, wrote to Muche: "Most of the Kluxen collection has now become my property by purchase (except for the Chagalls)."
 In 1927 another wave of sales followed, as evidenced by a letter from Muche to Kluxen: "I can now easily endeavour to sell your pictures. (...)
 Please let me know which of your pictures you want to sell."

-During the First World War, Kluxen studied at the University of Munich and married for the first time.
+During the First World War, Kluxen studied at the Ludwig-Maximilians-Universität München and married for the first time.
 Around 1920, Kluxen learned of the existence of Joseph Anton Schneiderfranken, the Lehrwerk and the Jakob Böhme Bund through the painter Fritz Stuckenberg, as did other artists of the Sturm movement such as Herwarth Walden and Sophie van Leer later on, and came into contact with the artists' group.
 Although Franz Kluxen kept in touch with artists like Muche, he largely withdrew from the art scene at the end of the 1920s.
-In 1922 Kluxen entered his father's business.
-In 1931 he married for the second time and moved temporarily to Potsdam.
+In 1922, Kluxen entered his father's business.
+In 1931, he married for the second time and moved temporarily to Potsdam.
 The couple had two children.
 In 1932, Kluxen founded a Masonic lodge in his house in Potsdam, which, among other things, explicitly opposed racial hatred.